SaaS Design

 Key Achievements:

-Successfully validated usability improvements through testing, leading to a quicker production launch
+• Validated usability improvements through iterative testing, accelerating production launch

 Design Challenge